Freetown, Massachusetts: Sites of interest

 Many of Freetown's sites of interest are derived from its strong history.
 The Freetown Historical Society Museum in Assonet is a trove of artifacts and information relating to the history of the town and surrounding area, and has an extensive genealogical library.
 Several buildings on the property show visitors how life in Freetown once was, even a mere sixty years ago, with a one-room schoolhouse, small chapel, blacksmith shop, and the like.

 Hathaway Park in Assonet is a public park with a boatramp on the Assonet River.
 It is the site of the faire and viewing area for the Fourth of July fireworks, and also one of two sites of the Strawberry Festival.
 The other site for that event is the historic bandstand at the Assonet Four Corners, built in the 1930s on the site of the former Green Dragon Tavern.

 Profile Rock, in the Freetown-Fall River State Forest, is a granite outcropping from Joshua's Mountain featuring the image of what local Wampanoag Indians have held to be the face of Massasoit.
 King Philip's Cave, in East Freetown, is said to have been a hiding place for Metacomet during the King Philip's War.

 Porter Pastures in Assonet and Town Beach in East Freetown are both public beaches, the former on Assonet Bay and the latter on Long Pond.
 There is also a municipal harbor on Long Pond.

 Sports

 The Freetown Youth Athletic Association, a recently formed joint venture between the Assonet Youth Sports Association and the East Freetown Sports Association, manages a youth baseball program at the town's three baseball complexes: K. R. R. in Assonet, and Central Park and Long Pond in East Freetown.

-Lazy A Driving Range is a golf practice facility and driving range located in East Freetown, Bristol County, Massachusetts.
+Lazy A Driving Range is a golf practice facility and driving range located in East Freetown.